harperd/machine-learning/notes/4-1-logistic-regression-binary.md

-# Logistic Regression - Binary Classification
+# Logistic Regression: Binary Classification

 *Binary Classification*, as it's name suggests, solves classification problems with only two classes.
 For example, trying to determine if email *is spam* or *not spam*.
 Below describes this more formally using a mathematic expression which says $y$ is an *element* of $0$ or $1$: